Welcome to the West Ham United Memorabilia Collection featuring everything Claret and Blue

 Division Two Runners-up and FA Cup Finalists season 1922

-In the season the Hammers reached the first Wembley Cup Final and clinched promotion to Division One, it included a Christmas Day triumph over the Red Devils.
-Though 24 hours later Manchester United reversed the scoreline to take the points at Old Trafford.
+In the season the Hammers reached the first Wembley Cup Final and clinched promotion to Division One, it included a Christmas Day triumph over the Red Devils at Old Trafford.
+Though 24 hours later Manchester United reversed their fortunes by taking the points in a 2-0 win at Upton Park.

 The West Ham team that day was the same line up as would appear at Wembley four months later.

-Ted Hufton, Billy Henderson, Jack Young, Syd Bishop, George Kay, Jack Tresadern, Dick Richards, Billy Brown, Vic Watson, Billy Moore, Jimmy Ruffell.
+Ted Hufton, Billy Henderson, Jack Young, Syd Bishop, George Kay, Jack Tresadern, Dick Richards, William Brown, Vic Watson, Billy Moore, Jimmy Ruffell.

 League Debuts on Christmas Day